 Another great tip I have to share is to daub your make-up only where you need coverage.
 I also really love to use my fingers (over blender sponges and brushes) as I find it is easier to achieve the look of the product becoming your skin.

-weapon).
 You can then finish the look with a mist or hydrosol for extra hydration.
-Cardea Auset’s Rosa mist has few places in my home and shops for a mist here and there through-out the day when my skin starts to ask for some moisture!
+Kosas Plump + Juicy Spray on Collagen Serum mist has few places in my home and shops for a mist here and there through-out the day when my skin starts to ask for some moisture!

 Healthy skin is truly always the best look!